Alternative Site Integrations

 This page details alternative options for implementing our tracking snippet to better fit your site's existing model for loading third-party JavaScript.

 We do not currently offer pre-built templates with our standard JavaScript tracking snippet for any tag manager platforms.
-However, teams that would prefer to use a tag manager to load our code can simply create a custom tag in their chosen platform, following the instructions from page 1 of this guide to load our snippet as early in the page load sequence as possible, ideally in the header.
+However, teams that would prefer to use a tag manager to load our code can simply create a custom tag in their chosen platform, following the instructions from of this guide to load our snippet as early in the page load sequence as possible, ideally in the header.

 If you are not able to load our snippet in your site's header as a limitation of your tag manager settings, it is acceptable for sites that are not making use of our Headline Testing functionality to load our full JavaScript snippet in the <body>